Come On to Me (Paul McCartney song)

-"Come On to Me" is a song by English musician Paul McCartney, released by Capitol Records on 20 June 2018 as a double A-side single alongside "I Don't Know", both taken from McCartney's 17th studio album Egypt Station.
+"Come On to Me" is a song by the English musician Paul McCartney, released by Capitol Records on 20 June 2018 as a double A-side single alongside "I Don't Know", both taken from McCartney's 17th studio album Egypt Station.

 "Come On to Me" is described on McCartney's web site as a "raucous stomper that fans that first spark of chemistry into a rocking blaze".
 The song peaked at No. 10 on Billboard's Adult Contemporary Songs chart, McCartney's first top 10 appearance since 1993.

 Composition and recording

 In the Words Between Tracks episode about writing a song, McCartney said:

 The track was recorded at Henson Studios in Los Angeles, with additional sessions recorded at Hog Hill Mill in Sussex and Abbey Road Studios.
 It was engineered by Steve Orchard, Alex Pasco, Julian Burg, and Greg Kurstin.

 Release

 "Come On to Me" was released on 20 June 2018.
 The official Paul McCartney website announced on 11 October 2018 that the exclusive version of the double A-side single would be released as part of Record Store Day.
 The hand-numbered vinyl was limited to 5,000 copies and was available at independent record stores around the world on 23 November 2018.
 As of August 2021, the song has over fifteen million streams on Spotify.